sif-baldr/sifchainjs-docs/docs/docs/01 Getting Started.md

 }
 ```

-## Install the SDK
+## Install Stargate

-There are currently two flavors of the SDK.
-One package is geared towards interactions with Sifnode and IBC and the other is focused on connecting to our Ethereum bridge (Peggy).

-For this getting started guide we will focus on the standard Sifnode/IBC version of the SDK.
-To install the general IBC version of the SDK (https://www.npmjs.com/package/@sifchain/stargate) execute the following:
+For this getting started guide we will focus on the standard stargate (Sifnode/IBC) package.
+To install execute the following command (https://www.npmjs.com/package/@sifchain/stargate):

 `npm i @sifchain/stargate@snapshot`